 The best part?
 Santa’s Bag will keep track of the gifts you buy year after year.

 This way, you can save yourself from the embarrassment of buying that co-worker the same scented candle two holidays in a row.

-In case you’re unfamiliar, the Cartwheel app allows you to save money on the things you’re buying at Target.
-Simply download the app, scan the bar codes of the items you’re purchasing, and — if there’s an offer available in the app — add it to your cartwheel.
+In case you’re unfamiliar, the app formerly known as Cartwheel has now been built into Target Circle and allows you to save money on the things you’re buying at Target.
+Simply download the Target app, scan the bar codes of the items you’re purchasing, and — if there’s an offer available in the app — add it.
 At the checkout, the cashier will scan the bar code that appears on your phone, and you’ll save some change!
 It’s easy and effective.

 You can also save five percent on every order and get exclusive offers and free shipping with the Target Red Card.